ghc/ghc/docs/users_guide/using-warnings.rst

     issued.
 Another example is :ghc-flag:`-dynamic` is ignored when :ghc-flag:`-dynamic-too` is passed.

+.. ghc-flag:: -Winconsistent-flags
+    :shortdesc: warn when command line options are inconsistent in some way.
+    :type: dynamic
+    :reverse: -Wno-inconsistent-flags

+    :since: 9.8.1
+    :default: on

+    Warn when command line options are inconsistent in some way.

+    For example, when using GHCi, optimisation flags are ignored and a warning is issued.
+Another example is :ghc-flag:`-dynamic` is ignored when :ghc-flag:`-dynamic-too` is passed.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's sanity, not yours.)